- Helps reduce oxidative stress in all cells throughout the body.

 This product contains conjugated linoleic acid (CLA), flax seed oil, soy monoglycerides and co-enzyme Q10.

-Take: 1 softgel with a meal daily for circulatory support.
+Take 1 softgel with a meal, twice daily for circulatory support.

 CoQ 10 deficiencies are being discovered in a wide range of problems including heart diseases, diabetes, immune deficiency, obesity, high blood pressure, gum disease, ulcers, allergies, reduced mental function, and muscular dystrophy.